 There is diverse wildlife underwater that one may not always be aware of while going for underwater photography.
 So to be safe there too you need to have control over your buoyancy.
 Precise control of the buoyancy will help one hover completely in a motionless state thereby helping you to take good photos of sea animals without harming or touching them.
-Remember, while backing out, you need to ascend with the head placed well below your fins and a good control over your breath as well.
+Remember, while backing out, you need to ascend with the head placed well below your fins and good control over your breath as well.

-Start With a Simple Gear
+Start with a Simple Gear

 Even a simple compact camera with manual settings and waterproof feature too will help you to get good photos that will make you feel like a pro.
 Always use a camera whose settings you are familiar with.
 For underwater photography, it is not needed to use a camera that is used by amateurs, buying which will create a hole in your pocket.

 Holding the camera still is another necessary guideline for good underwater photography.
 You and your camera will be surrounded by water.
 So even a little wobble will make your viewers have a jerky feel when they go through your snapshots.
 For greater stabilization, hold the camera quite close to your body to avoid it getting jerky.
 You need to get a usable shot by making the camera standstill near your subject.

 If you find it quite difficult to hold the camera steady, go for a tripod.
 This will help you to get rid of shakiness that may make your photos look blurred.
 Ask an expert before you choose a tripod because you need one that will suit your driving style and your budget too.

 Be clear about what you want to shoot and pack your lens accordingly.
 A wide-angle lens will be needed for large subjects and a macro lens for small subjects.
 Also, use a red filter and ambient light for wide-angle 45’ or shallower.
 In this case, set the white balance whenever you change the depth or the lighting changes.